 We spent a while examining coral and fish and bits of wreckage – and, yes, we did indeed find Nemo.
-After half an hour or so, it was time to come back up, equalising as we went.
+After half an hour or so, it was time to come back up.
 When we broke the surface, I cried out in triumphant laughter.

 “Amazing, isn’t it?” asked Paul.

 Still laughing, I gave him a hug.
 “Thank you for not letting me chicken out.”

 He was right: it wasn’t that hard after all, but ‘hard’ is relative – something I’ll remember next time I’m tempted to brush off someone’s fear of heights or fear of flying.
 Overcoming a fear, no matter how trivial, takes courage and I’m glad Paul had enough for me that day.

 Back on the boat, Peter turned to me with a wry smile.
 “So – shall we do our PADI then?”

 I sucked in some air and sat back.